-One of the most gorgeous wild flowers we see growing around our town are the California poppies.
-Their brilliant orange color and intriguing cup-like shape inspired me to create a flower craft for kids~ California poppy magnets!
+This California Poppy art project was inspired by one of the most gorgeous wild flowers we see growing around our town, the California poppies.
+Their brilliant orange color and intriguing cup-like shape inspired me to create a flower craft and art project for kids~ California poppy magnets!

 The kids and I see these colorful California poppies growing all around where we live.
 And we just can’t help taking a few quick photos almost every time we come across them.
 They are impossible to resist!